ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 There are certain potted plants that **have been highly popular** for many seasons and it doesn't look like the trend is going to end.
 What house plants should one choose to **create a** **stylish and elegant interior**?
 Find some suggestions below.

-### Monstera – turn your house into jungle
+### Monstera – turn your house into a jungle

 Monstera is one of the most popular and at the same time **the most impressive potted plants**.
-Using it you can create your own exotic garden in your house.
+Using it, you can create your own exotic garden in your house.

 Monstera is a perfect **potted plant** for everyone.
 It not only looks very interesting, but it is also very easy to take care of.
 Monstera is an ideal addition to current trends.
 If you're planning to create your own urban jungle, consider adding a monstera to your collection.